-- Make It Interesting! – nvite a local or national speaker who will bring in a crowd – doesn’t have to be a PCS person, it could be a local MP, or a well-known campaigner, or even a celebrity of some kind
+- Make it interesting – invite a local or national speaker who will bring in a crowd – doesn’t have to be a PCS person, it could be a local MP, or a well-known campaigner, or even a celebrity of some kind.

-- Talk ISSUES! – Make it clear what issues are going to be discussed – and make sure they are the topics that will resonate with most members.
-An agenda that just says ‘nominations, matter arising etc’ won’t “grab“ members!
+- Talk issues – Make it clear what issues are going to be discussed – and make sure they are the topics that will resonate with most members.
+An agenda that just says ‘nominations, matter arising etc’ won’t “grab“ members' attention.

-- Have an ASK! – Every member who attends the AGM should be asked to do something – eg hand out 10 leaflets, recruit one new member, pledge to help with phone-banking.
+- Have an ask– Every member who attends the AGM should be asked to do something – eg hand out 10 leaflets, or recruit one new member.

 Talk to your local rep, branch officers, or regional PCS office, or email firstname.lastname@example.org